sajswl/encryptonize-core/encryption-service/README.md

 make docker-up
 ```
 This will start local instances of CockroachDB and MinIO and connect a dockerized version of the
 Encryption Service to these.
-To create and obtain an admin token, run `make docker-create-admin`.
+To create an initial user run `make docker-create-user`.
+The resulting
+user will have all possible scopes.

 The gRPC endpoints of the Encryption Service are exposed on `localhost:9000`.
 MinIO's web console is
 exposed on `localhost:7000` (ID `storageid` and key `storagekey`) while CockroachDB's web console is